KKol21/epimodel_sensitivity/README.md

 # Sensitivity analysis of epidemic models
 This repository was created during the making of the Bsc thesis ["Sensitivity analysis of age-specific vaccination in epidemic modelling"](https://drive.google.com/file/d/1ICZ_JTFdJ_zOCKJDFukfIcOrxkguWCFT/view?usp=sharing)(Hungarian) by K. Kovács, Zs.
 Vizi and B. Péter.
 It serves as a starting point for the sensitivity analysis of epidemic models.
+Colab notebook with examples can be found [here](https://drive.google.com/file/d/1JpfBjiywkaVfUW8NWO7YCb95ZAxBGWZ7/view?usp=sharing)

 ## Introduction
 The purpose of this project is to provide a general framework for the sensitivity